 The Need for Consistent and Seamless Personalization

-A financial customer’s website experience can be personalized by assessing the customer’s interactions on the site.
+An enterprise customer’s website experience can be personalized by assessing the customer’s interactions on the site.
 Based on what website pages were visited, the corresponding product/service could be recommended via digital channels such as a personalized ad, web push notification, etc.

 Implementing an Effective Omnichannel Strategy

-An omnichannel approach will give Financial Services organizations the flexibility to capture customer intent and derive the pattern of conversations by leveraging all the channels where consumers interact (from online, branch, phone, or an app), and personalizing these conversations.
+An omnichannel approach will give organizations the flexibility to capture customer intent and derive the pattern of conversations by leveraging all the channels where consumers interact (from online, branch, phone, or an app), and personalizing these conversations.